frankaemika/docs/source/troubleshooting.rst

 Please check the following things:

-* RT kernel is booted
+* Ubuntu is booted with RT kernel
-* RT permissions for the process is set
+* RT permissions for the process are set
 * Check `Network bandwidth, delay and jitter test`_